sirius248/top-software-engineering-articles/README.md

 * [Refactoring Large Software Systems](http://www.methodsandtools.com/archive/archive.php?id=98) - Refactoring a software system means to refurbish it internally without interfering with its external properties.
 In his famous book Martin Fowler defines refactoring as follows

 * [Scrum is dead: Breaking down the new open development method](https://opensource.com/business/15/11/open-development-method)

+* [Lessons Learned in Software Development](https://henrikwarne.com/2015/04/16/lessons-learned-in-software-development/) Here is the list of heuristics and rules of thumb for software development.

+* [What Makes a Good Programmer?](https://henrikwarne.com/2014/06/30/what-makes-a-good-programmer/) What makes a good programmer?
+It’s an interesting question to ask yourself.
+It makes you reflect on the craft of software development.
+It is also a good question to ask your colleagues.
+It can trigger some interesting discussions on how you work together.
+Here are five skills I think are crucial to have in order to be a good programmer.